TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.29.md

 ---

-For that they hated knowledge, And did not choose the fear of Jehovah:
+because they hated knowledge, and didn't choose the fear of Yahweh.